aduggin/csun2013-presentation/README.md

 #### Javascript

-Make sure everything works before you add javascript.
-Use progressive Enhancement.
+Where possible make sure everything works before you add javascript - Use progressive Enhancement.

-Use http before ajax.
+Use http before implementing ajax.
+Hijax

 Layout should work